PPA Penn 2

 Assistant Coach

-Assistant Coach Jeff Huffman looks forward to his fifth season at Amherst in 2022.
-This will be Huffman’s fifth season as men’s goalkeeper coach and fourth in the same role for the women’s team.
-In total, Huffman has seen 13 different goalkeepers on his teams receive individual postseason accolades in 18 seasons of collegiate soccer.
+Assistant Coach Jeff Huffman enters his ninth season at Amherst in 2026.
+This will be Huffman’s ninth season as men’s goalkeeper coach and eighth in the same role for the women’s team.

 It was a special 2021 season for Huffman.
 The men’s side advanced to the national title game as his goalkeepers combined on the season for the most shutouts (15) and lowest goals against average (0.41) in all of Division III men’s soccer.
 Additionally, Kofi Hope-Gund was named to the NCAA All-Tournament Team.
 On the women’s side, Mika Fisher was named the United Soccer Coaches First Team All-America goalie in her debut collegiate season.